mreshank/lawxpert/backend/scrapping/scraper-readme.md

 - The scraper adds random delays between requests to avoid being blocked
 - It creates absolute URLs for images that have relative paths
 - It attempts to extract data using multiple selectors to handle different page structures
+- String fields like 'languages', 'practice_areas', and 'specialization' are now stored as arrays
+- FAQ and questions_answered are now stored as arrays of objects instead of arrays of arrays